Grassroots Advocacy Network

 First-year results from this program:

-• In Lewiston, ME, housing code enforcement activities are now at an all-time high due to the work of The Visible Community, whose weekly meetings with the housing code office are improving accountability.
-Seriously deteriorated buildings are suspended from rental activity while at the same time property owners are adding other affordable safe housing units to the inventory.
-The group is exploring a way to hold banks accountable for keeping foreclosed properties in decent repair through a fine of up to $500 a day for code violations.
-This policy has been used in Denver CO and Oakland CA.
+• In Lewiston, Maine, housing code enforcement activities are now at an all-time high due to the work of the Visible Community, whose weekly meetings with the housing code office improved accountability.
+Seriously deteriorated buildings were suspended from rental activity while property owners added other affordable safe housing units to the inventory.
+The group explored ways to hold banks accountable for keeping foreclosed properties in decent repair through a fine of up to $500 per day for code violations, a policy that has been used in Denver, Colorado, and Oakland, California.

-• In Chicago, IL, a mandatory inspection program is actively moving forward.
+• In Chicago, Illinois, a mandatory inspection program is actively moving forward.

-• In Grand Rapids, MI, the City Council enacted an ordinance which would add systematic inspections of single family housing (previously, only multi-family units were covered).
-This will be a good model for other places since it is typical for one and two units to be left out of the inspection process and data show that these units are frequently high risk for lead.
+• In Grand Rapids, Michigan, the city council enacted an ordinance which would add systematic inspections of single-family housing (previously, only multifamily units were covered).
+This will be a good model for other places, since it is typical for one and two units to be left out of the inspection process, and data show that these units are frequently high risk for lead.